fbpx

 Understanding the progression of a PR crisis

-Finding opportunities
+Finding opportunities to grow

 Potential sources of a PR crisis

-• Product issues (recalls, defects)
+• Product issues (recalls, defects, etc.)

-• HR/policy conflict (discriminatory policies)
+• HR/policy conflict (discriminatory policies, etc.)

-• Employee issues (sexual harassment)
+• Employee issues (sexual harassment, payment issues, etc.)

-• Legal/criminal charges (embezzlement, insider trading)
+• Legal/criminal charges (embezzlement, insider trading, etc.)

-Christina Hennessey, Chief Content Officer for Throughline Group came up with at least 50 ways to have a crisis.
+Christina Hennessey, Chief Content Officer for Throughline Group, came up with at least 50 ways to have a crisis.

 Setting up media monitoring to detect and manage a PR crisis

 Media monitoring is an invaluable asset to a crisis comms team.
-Much of its benefit comes from setting up your monitoring processes to optimize your crisis management activities.
+Much of its benefit comes from setting up monitoring processes to optimize your crisis management activities.

 Getting the best results from your monitoring solution starts with preparation and know-how.
 Our in-house team of monitoring experts broke down this initial prep into five simple steps.